 SDMS Volunteer Opportunities

 The SDMS depends on volunteers to accomplish our mission and strategic goals.
-Volunteer opportunities with the SDMS can range from long-term commitments such as serving on the Board of Directors, a committee, or task force to participating in a micro-volunteer project that is shorter in nature.
+Volunteer opportunities with the SDMS can range from long-term commitments such as serving on the Board of Directors, a committee or task force, and participating in a micro-volunteer project that is shorter in nature.
 All volunteers must be SDMS members and are bound by the SDMS Volunteer Conflict of Interest Policy.

 SDMS Board of Directors

-The SDMS Board of Directors provides the overall leadership and direction for the Society's activities on behalf of its members.
-Board members serve two year terms and are required to attend Board meetings throughout the year (of which typically are two in-person meetings are held in the spring and fall).
-Each Board member serves as a liaison to internal committees or to external organizations.
-Service on the Board does require each Board member to review background information in preparation for meetings and actively participate in the Board's discussions.
+The SDMS Board of Directors* provides the overall leadership and direction for the Society's activities on behalf of its members.
+Board members serve two-year terms and are required to complete assigned projects and attend Board meetings throughout the year (of which typically are two in-person meetings are held in the spring and fall).
+Service on the Board does require each Board member to review background information in preparation for meetings and actively participate in Board discussions.

 A committee consists of volunteers who have agreed to contribute time to the committees' objectives.
-Committees are developed based on the needs of the Society and profession.
+Committees are developed and disbanded based on the needs of the Society and profession.
 However, the SDMS Bylaws mandate that the Society maintain the Bylaws, Ethics, Finance, Membership, and Nominating Committees at all times.

 A task force consists of members who have agreed to contribute time to a specific activity or cause.
 Volunteers who are chosen have specialized in the activity or have experience with the particular cause.
 Task Force volunteers are selected on an as needed basis by the SDMS President.

 A micro-volunteer activity is a task completed in small increments of time and may take a few hours, days, or months to complete, and does not require an ongoing commitment.
 Volunteers are selected on an as needed basis.
 The SDMS maintains a list of micro-volunteers to choose from throughout the year.